MeanderingProgrammer/render-markdown.nvim/README.md

         -- The icon gets repeated across the window's width icon = '─',
         -- Width of the generated line:
-        --  <integer>: a hard coded width value
         --  full:     full width of the window
+        --  <number>: a hard coded width value
-        --  string:    a percentage of the available window space, e.g. '50%' width = 'full',
+        --            If a floating point value < 1 is provided it is treated as a percentage of the available window space width = 'full',
-        -- alignment style:
-        --  left | center | right
-        align = 'center',
+        -- Amount of margin to add to the left of dash -- If a floating point value < 1 is provided it is treated as a percentage of the available window space left_margin = 0,
         -- Highlight for the whole line generated from the icon highlight = 'RenderMarkdownDash',
     },